sindykatto/sindykatto/README.md

 ### about

-🤍 hi, u can call me sin
+🤍 hi, u can call me sin.

-🖤 ex-hacker, ex-prodigy, ex-girlfriend
+🖤 ex-hacker. ex-prodigy. ex-girlfriend.

 ---